3S0/3S0/README.md

 esohack

 ## Projects I have contributed to
-- [AutoChrome](https://github.com/onion/AutoChrome) - A python script that trolls any unsuspecting user who runs it :^) (educational purposes only, no malicious intentions)
+[AutoChrome](https://github.com/onion/AutoChrome) - A python script that trolls any unsuspecting user who runs it :^) (educational purposes only, no malicious intentions)

+## Languages I am currently learning / have learned
+Java
+C++

 ## Contact / Other platforms
 Discord: es0t#0001